yogarajalakshmi-s/data-science-projects/README.md

 # Google trends data
   Google Trends gives us access to the popularity of Google Search terms.
-Analysis Google trends data taken from https://trends.google.com/trends/
+This project deals with the analysis on data taken from https://trends.google.com/trends/.

 **Analysis on**
   - How the search volume for the term "Bitcoin" affects the price of Bitcoin.